Gaudeval/py-metric-temporal-fuzzy-logic/README.md

 Note that the library only evaluates signals and operations at pivot points, where their value changes.
 This might result in invalid values for some connectives (`product`).

-Consider the following code as an example:
+Consider the following example:
 ```
 data = {
     'a': [(0, 0.5), (1, 0.1)],